 What about task duration?
 What is the cost of pursuing a prospective task?
 If we're talking 15 minutes to complete, that should probably get done today, even if it's neither urgent nor important.
 If it's 15 hours, that's different.

-While the Eisenhower Matrix isn't fit for consumption out of the box, it's a well-tested companion for identifying which of your tasks should rise or fall over time.
+While the Eisenhower Matrix isn't fit for consumption out of the box, it's a well-tested prototype for identifying which of your tasks should rise or fall over time.

 Every Amplenote task has one-click access to be snoozed or dismissed